Arc the Lad (video game)

-Arc the Lad is a tactical role-playing video game developed by G-Craft and published by Sony Computer Entertainment exclusively for the PlayStation.
-It was the best-selling Japanese PlayStation game of 1995 with over a million copies sold.

-The story begins as the young girl Kukuru goes to put out the Flame Cion.
-At the same time, the hero Arc begins his quest to search for his estranged father, who left him and his mother 10 years ago.
-The two meet after Kukuru has put out the flame and is attacked by monsters.

-Despite a heavy push for a North American release from RPG fans, the video game media, and third-party publishers, Arc the Lad was never formally released outside of Japan.
+Arc the Lad is a 1995 tactical role-playing video game developed by G-Craft and published by Sony Computer Entertainment for the PlayStation.
+Despite a heavy push for a North American release from RPG fans, the video game media, and third party publishers, Arc the Lad was never released on its own outside of Japan.
 However, years later it was included in the North American compilation Arc the Lad Collection.

 Gameplay

 Arc the Lad is a tactical RPG.
 In battle, the player has an area where each character may move, much like Final Fantasy Tactics or Tactics Ogre.
-The areas the player can move are marked by blue tiles, and when using a melee attack on an enemy, the player can attack an enemy at any side the player can reach, and a cursor will be above the enemy to let the player know that he can attack the enemy.
-If the player uses magic or special abilities to attack the enemy, there will be a red set of tiles that show the player the range in which the spell or attack will reach.
-Unlike Final Fantasy Tactics, Arc the Lad is not isometric, therefore all tiles are the same size and shape.
+The areas the player can move to are marked by blue tiles, and when using a melee attack on an enemy, the player can attack them at any reachable side.
+A cursor appears above enemies which can be attacked.
+If the player uses magic or special abilities to attack the enemy, a red set of tiles mark the range in which the spell or attack will reach.
+Unlike Final Fantasy Tactics, Arc the Lad is not isometric, and all tiles are the same size and shape.
+Compared to most tactical RPGs, Arc the Lad has smaller battlefields and fewer characters in battle, and offers a wider selection of actions.

 Outside of battle, the character must select given areas on a map to access them.
-For example, to reach a battlefield, dungeon, or castle, the player will be given a general world map, to which the player will select a continent, then a map of the continent will be displayed.
+For example, to reach a battlefield, dungeon, or castle, the player will be given a general world map, to which the player will pick a continent, then a map of the continent will be displayed.
 The player then must select a highlighted area to enter it.
-The game will always prompt the player to save once the player has selected an area to go to.
-Virtually no towns can be selected in this game.
+The game will always prompt the player to save once an area has been selected.
+Virtually no towns can be selected.
 Only dungeons, small areas, and fields may be selected.

-Once a player has selected an area, depending on the area chosen, the character may have the ability to explore the entire area.
+Once a player has selected an area, the character may have the ability to explore the entire area.
 Many areas, however, do not allow for such freedom.
-Often the player will select an area and this may trigger an event, such as dialogue or battles.
-Because of this, most of the plot is given through dialogue during events as there are very few non-playable characters, or NPCs, to give information on where the player must go to.
+Typically, the player will select an area which may trigger an event, such as dialogue or battles.
+Most of the plot is given through dialogue during events as there are very few non-playable characters to give information on where the player must go to.